 When we all feel like frauds

 Time for a self-doubt round-up.
-The vast majority of people suffer from imposter syndrome at some point in their careers.
-Here are some of the times to watch out for feeling like an imposter:
+The vast majority of people suffer from impostor syndrome at some point in their careers.
+Here are some of the times to watch out for feeling like an impostor:

 First day (or week, or month) on the job.
 Cool, I got the job but I don’t know any of the lingo, or who does what, or where anything is.
 I’m just waiting for someone to realize I have no idea what I’m doing yet.

 They hired you because they believe you can do the work, but no one expects you to be at a full sprint on day one.
 But for many of us, we feel an urge to prove ourselves right out the gate.
 We’re stressing ourselves out about expectations no one else has for us.